lucyparsons/OpenOversight/.github/pull_request_template.md

 Also make sure you have read and abide by the code of conduct: https://github.com/lucyparsons/OpenOversight/blob/develop/CODE_OF_CONDUCT.md

+If this pull request is not ready for review yet, please submit it as a draft.
 -->

-## Status

-Ready for review / in progress

 ## Description of Changes

-Fixes # .
+Fixes issue: (LINK YOUR ISSUE RIGHT HERE)

-Changes proposed in this pull request:
+## Changes proposed in this pull request:
  -
  -
  -

 ## Notes for Deployment

 ## Screenshots (if appropriate)

 ## Tests and linting
  - [ ] I have rebased my changes on current `develop`

- - [ ] pytests pass in the development environment on my local machine
+ - [ ] `pytest` passes in the development environment on my local machine
  - [ ] `pre-commit` checks pass